What to do with your Junk Insurance Policies

 Point 1 # Paying 3rd Premium

-In case you have paid the premiums for 2 yrs and thinking of surrendering your policy after that , then it makes no sense , because the amount you pay for 3rd year and what you get back after surrendering will be almost same .
+In case you have paid the premiums for 2 yrs and thinking of surrendering your policy after that, then it makes no sense, because the amount you pay for 3rd year and what you get back after surrendering will be almost same.

 Point 2# Getting Stuck

-Most of the people just continue their policies because they think “Its very safe return and lets not take risk” .
-You are taking very big risk by continuing , its called risk of “loosing all the purchasing power” , agreed that its damn safe !! , what you you like to get 1 extra day in your old life , by sacrificing 1 hr everyday for a year .
-See how much your policy scores on Gfactor analysis
+Most of the people just continue their policies because they think “It’s very safe return and let’s not take risk”.
+You are taking very big risk by continuing, its called risk of “losing all the purchasing power”, agreed that it’s damn safe !!

 Point 3# Abandon those “Friendly Uncle” agent